This blog post contains Amazon affiliate links. As an Amazon Associate, I earn a commission on qualifying purchases.

 Ever since Becky Bedbug wrote a review of Perfume back in 2015, I’ve been meaning to read it.
 I love reading dark and twisted fiction, so it sounds ideal.
 Plus it’s set in 18th century France, an incredibly interesting era.

 A gothic fiction all about revenge?
 Give it to me.
-I bought my Wordsworth Classics copy for only £2 with free prime shipping on Amazon*, how amazing is that?!
-They have a ton of brilliant classic fiction for £2 a copy, make sure you check it out.
+I bought my Wordsworth Classics copy with free prime shipping on Amazon, how amazing is that?!
+They have a ton of brilliant classic fiction, make sure you check it out.

 A book from the man with the cutest Instagram ever?
 All about RAVENS?
 Yes please.
 I managed to get my Mum a signed copy for her birthday, but I need to get around to reading it myself too.